fullcontact/fullcontact-api-ruby/README.md

 Changes
 -------
+- 0.12.0 - `include_headers_in_response = true` includes response headers in returned payload
+ - Accessible as `http_headers` in response.
+Also accessible on thrown errors (e.g. RateLimited)
 - 0.11.0 - Plisskin transformation can be disabled by specifying a `skip_rubyize = true` in config block.
 - 0.10.0 - Support for FullContact Company API
 - 0.9.0 - Removed Rash gem and replaced with Mashify + Plisskin